Fierce pussy: Projects and exhibits

 While fierce pussy was most active between 1991 and 1995, their work is still exhibited as historic examples of AIDS-related art and lesbian-identified art.
+In 1994 the lesbian feminist art collective created the "Bathroom Project."
+This installation resided in a woman's bathroom in what used to be called the New York Lesbian and Gay Community Services Center (present-day Lesbian, Gay, Bisexual, & Transgender Community Center).
+This installation was created to add to the exhibition "Outhouses."
 From 2008 to 2010 at the Lesbian Herstory Archives, fierce pussy presented an overview of their old work in addition to a new installation entitled Mining the Archive, in which objects from the archive were utilized.
 In addition, fierce pussy contributed their display to the White Columns featured exhibit ACT UP New York: Activism, Art, and the AIDS crisis, 1987-1993.
 This exhibition was revived at Harvard University's Carpenter Center for the Visual Arts in 2009.
 When the exhibition moved to White Columns, they were commissioned to make the installation called "Get Up Everybody and Sing."
+In 2009, fierce pussy created an installation called "Are you a boy or girl?"
+A permanent installation that resides in a gender-neutral bathroom within the LGBT Community Center in New York.
+This work was made as a part of the "Then and Now" exhibition, presumably since the installation is reminiscent of their first bathroom installation "Bathroom Project."
 In 2010, fierce pussy created "Get Up Everybody and Sing" for the White Columns presentation of the ACT UP New York exhibition; in 2015, VisualAIDS made this exhibit available under the name "For the Record".
 Fierce pussy has made an overview retrospective of their older work available at Printed Matter, which also published the book fierce pussy.